FAQ

 Living like an Italian is what these culinary adventures are all about – years of travel through all 20 regions of Italy have allowed our team to design a culinary stroll that will take even the most inexperienced traveler comfortably “off the beaten path” to enjoy the Italy that tourists rarely get to experience.
 Each trip is designed for travelers to experience these rich cultural traditions through cuisine.
 Travel is known to educate the mind and soul – we believe it should educate the palate as well!

 Our newsletter delivers lots of important updates on current and upcoming tours, new blog posts, recipes, and other fun news right to your inbox!
-Don't you want to be the first to know about a brand new tour???
+It is also where we make some exciting announcements, such as new tours that we will be running!
+These newsletters are sent in moderation and will not clog up your inbox.

 Pricing & Booking

-Start the process by completing a Booking Request Form for the trip you are interested in.
+To book a tour, simply navigate to the tour's page.
+From there, you can download the brochure to learn more about the tour, or hit the "Book Now" button to claim your seat!
 They do fill up quickly, so there is always a chance to be put on a wait list.
-Once you contact us, a deposit will be needed and a form will be filled out with all of your information.
-You will then receive updates leading up to the time of your trip!
+In order to register, a deposit will be needed and a form will be filled out with all of your information.
+You will then receive updates leading up to the time of your trip from one of our team members!

 Please see our Terms & Conditions page for details.

-Pricing includes all hotel accommodations covered in the itinerary, all planned excursions and classes, daily breakfasts, all meals (may vary depending on your tour) accompanied by local wines, private transportation throughout the tour, and airport transfers on the specified arrival and departure dates/times.
+Pricing includes all hotel accommodations covered in the itinerary, all planned excursions and classes, daily breakfasts, most lunches and dinners accompanied by local wines, experienced tour leaders and local guides, private motorcoach transportation throughout the tour, and airport transfers on the specified arrival and departure dates/times.

 Airfare and trip insurance are not included in the pricing.
 Also not included are activities, food, and beverage not outlined in the itinerary, as well as hotel incidentals such as hotel bar tabs, international calls, laundry service or room service.
-Any transportation required outside of the itinerary - taxi fare, airport transfers outside of the planned group transfers, etc. Gratituties for your guides is at your discretion.
+Any transportation required outside of the itinerary - taxi fare, airport transfers outside of the planned group transfers, etc. Gratuities for your tour leader(s) and driver is at your discretion.

 Yes!
-Please use the Contact Us form and let us know which tour you are interested in!
+You can add your name to the waitlist by directly clicking the "Join Wait List" button on a specific tour.
+Or use the Contact Us form and let us know which tour you are interested in!

 Tour Specifics